novia-financial/QuickCompare/ReadMe.md

 Inspecting two databases for differences is quick, but it is far from instantaneous.
 You can measure progress by handling status changes.

 The `DifferenceBuilder` class raises an event when the status changes - subscribe to `ComparisonStatusChanged` to return an instance of `StatusChangedEventArgs`.
 This EventArgs instance has a property named `StatusMessage` which could be presented in a UI layer or used to measure timing of steps.

+### Database SQL queries

+The SQL queries are located in the folder DatabaseSchema/Queries.